-- Project Narrative, blueprints, and specifications updated with the latest version of the HUD CPD Green Building Retrofit Checklist requirements.
-Describe the design parameters, strategies, and the implementation process to ensure compliance with such Checklist.
-Include statement of the projects overall green development goals and expected intended outcomes of addressing such goals. - Certification of Compliance certifying that the project complies with the HUD CPD Green Building Retrofit Checklist.
+&lt;sup>23 The HUD Community Planning and Development (CPD) Green Building Retrofit Checklist can be accessed at: https://files.hudexchange.info/resources/documents/CPD-Green-Building-Retrofit-Checklist.xls parameters, strategies, and the implementation process to ensure compliance with such Checklist.
+Include statement of the projects overall green development goals and expected intended outcomes of addressing such goals.

+Certification of Compliance certifying that the project complies with the HUD CPD Green Building Retrofit Checklist.